-Brief: Some known, some lesser known.
-Here are 20 facts about the Linus Torvalds, the creator of Linux kernel.
+Brief: Some known, some lesser known – here are 20 facts about the Linus Torvalds, creator of the Linux kernel.

 20 Interesting facts about Linus Torvalds

 You’ll probably already know some of these facts about Linus but the chances are that you’ll learn some new facts about him by reading this.

 1. Named after a Nobel prize winner

 Linus Benedict Torvalds was born on December 28th 1969 in Helsinki.
 He comes from a family of journalists.
 His father Nils Torvalds is a Finnish politician and a likely candidate for president in future elections.